 - Is your timezone set correctly in your Settings > General section?

-- Did you remember to click the “Schedule” button after editing the date/time settings?
-For a post to publish, the Schedule button must be clicked.
+- Did you remember to click the “Schedule” button after changing the date/time?
+For a post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on your server resources, you could experience problems.
-If so, try reducing the number of scheduled items and see if this solves the problem.
+Depending on your hosting setup, you could experience problems.
+If so, try decreasing the number of scheduled items and see if this solves the problem.